 With it I have the Vanishing Tummy Retro Brief with Lace in Large which is one of my favorite undies from Soma.
 I resisted this brief for a while because the whole “vanishing tummy” part made me think it would suck me in giving me both gas pains from compression and a major muffin top from sucking in the covered part and letting the rest hang loose.
 But this doesn't suck you in, it just smooths a bit.

 I comfortably wear these all day without gas pains, and they aren't so tight I end up with a muffin top.
 Plus, the lower leg openings reduce the effect of the leg to lower belly curve but the lace keeps them from looking frumpy.
 All this, and the seamless back means absolutely no panty lines.
 These with the Sensuous Lace bra is the perfect combo of pretty and practical to go under many looks.
-Here I am wearing the Universal Standard ‘Jade' dress which is now discontinued; this is like the short-sleeved version but mine has pockets.

 The Strapless Bra (That Actually Stays Up)